'Provide First Aid' - HLTAID003 - (One day)

 - HLTAID002 Provide basic emergency life support

 Students must be 14 years or older.
 Students under 14 years must provide written permission to attend the course from their parent or guardian.

 The ESSA Continuing Education Committee certifies that this continuing education offering meets the criteria for 3 Continuing Professional Development (CPD) Points.

 Originally called Senior First Aid, This course has undergone a number of updates and revisions in recent years to ensure best practice and compliance with workplace requirements.

-In March 2008 the new health package was released and Apply First Aid replaced Senior First Aid.
-Since then, the course code has been changed to HLTFA301B and then in March 2011 to HLTFA301C.
-Most recently in 2012, we transitioned to the new course code HLTFA311A.
+In July 2013 the updated health package was released and Provide First Aid replaced Apply First Aid, the old Senior First Aid.
+The course code has been changed to HLTAID003.

 Queensland First Aid offers a hands on approach with progressive assessments throughout the course including multiple choice questionnaires.
 This is competency based training so our aim is to provide you with a total understanding of basic first aid.